 Curry County Emergency Management is leading the five-year update of the Natural Hazard Mitigation Plan.
 We want to hear from the community about your concerns regarding risks from natural hazards!
-Please answer the following survey questions and return the survey to the location where you received it or mail it to: 94235 W Moore St. Suite 311, Gold Beach, OR 97444
+Please answer the following survey questions and return the survey to the location where you received it or mail it to 94235 W Moore St. Suite 311, Gold Beach, OR 97444

 - 1. Where do you live in Curry County?
 Please choose the location closest to your primary residence:

 - □ Agness

 - □ Brookings

-- Gold Beach
+- □ Gold Beach

 - □ North Curry County (rural)

 - □ Central Curry County (rural)

-- South Curry County (rural)
+- □ South Curry County (rural)

 - Port Orford

-- Are you concerned about Coastal Erosion affecting your home, family, or livelihood?
+- 2. Are you concerned about Coastal Erosion affecting your home, family, or livelihood?
 Select one:

 - □ Yes

 - □ No

 - Unsure

 - 3. Are you concerned about Drought affecting your home, family, or livelihood?
 Select one:

+- □ Yes

+- □ No

-- YesNoUnsure
+- □ Unsure

 - Are you concerned about an Earthquake affecting your home, family, or livelihood?
 Select one:

 - □ Yes

-- No No
+- □ No

 - Unsure

 - 5. Seismic standards were put into place in 1994.
 Have you considered seismic retrofits?
 Select one:

 - □ Yes

 - □ No

 - Unsure

 - 6. How would you like local government agencies to prepare for the earthquake hazard?
-Select all that apply: - □ Strengthen and/or rebuild critical facilities to withstand earthquake shaking. - □ Install automatic shut off valves for fuel and water supply to prevent explosions and leakage. - □ Ensure that Curry County emergency responders can communicate with each other and the Interstate 5 corridor after the Cascadia Earthquake Event. - □ Improve evacuation and supply routes to ensure access to Curry County from Interstate 5. - 7.
-Are you concerned about a Flood affecting your home, family, or livelihood?
-Select one: - □ Yes - □ No - Unsure - 8.
-Are you concerned about a Landslide affecting your home, family, or livelihood?
-Select one: - □ Yes - 🗆 No - Unsure - 9.
-Are you concerned about a Tsunami affecting your home, family, or livelihood?
-Select one: - □ Yes - No - □ Unsure - 10.
-Is your home in a tsunami evacuation zone?
+Select all that apply:

+- □ Strengthen and/or rebuild critical facilities to withstand earthquake shaking.

+- □ Install automatic shut off valves for fuel and water supply to prevent explosions and leakage.

+- □ Ensure that Curry County emergency responders can communicate with each other and the Interstate 5 corridor after the Cascadia Earthquake Event.

+- □ Improve evacuation and supply routes to ensure access to Curry County from Interstate 5.

+- 7. Are you concerned about a Flood affecting your home, family, or livelihood?
+Select one:

+- □ Yes

+- □ No

+- Unsure

+- 8. Are you concerned about a Landslide affecting your home, family, or livelihood?
+Select one:

+- □ Yes

+- □ No

+- Unsure

+- 9. Are you concerned about a Tsunami affecting your home, family, or livelihood?
+Select one:

+- Yes

+- □ No

+- Unsure

+- 10. Is your home in a tsunami evacuation zone?
+Select one:

+- □ Yes

+- □ No

+- Unsure

+- 11. Would you be willing to practice walking the tsunami evacuation route near your school, work, or home?